 Since GCSE, AS and A Level exams were cancelled in January, teachers and students have been waiting to hear how grades would be awarded this summer.
 The DfE and Ofqual have now announced how GCSE, AS and A Level students will get results.
 This applies to students taking Extended Project Qualifications as well.
+You can find consultation decisions about Cambridge Nationals and Cambridge Technicals here.

 We want to enable your students to progress with results that are as fair as possible.
 We’re committed to working collaboratively with schools and colleges and providing the detailed support and guidance you need so the process of determining student grades is clear and is manageable alongside your teaching.
 Please read our ‘next steps’ section below for details about how we will be supporting you throughout the weeks and months ahead.